c0510gy/Tabular-method-solver/README.md

 ## 5. Accuracy of the algorithm

-I tested accuracy of the algorithm using the following test cases:
+I tested the accuracy of the algorithm using the following test cases:
 ```
 5
 5 0 1 5 6 7